Application Process

 • My child is entering CDA from a public/private/homeschool background.
 How will he transition to a model like CDA?

 We have new students every year.
 Most of our incoming students have not come from a University-Model® School or a classical education background.
-New Parent Coffees (in June), Orientations (during the week before school starts) and CDA Connections Day (the Tuesday after Labor Day) are designed to equip you in this endeavor.

 • I don’t have a teaching background.
 As a parent, how will I be able to help my child be successful with this educational model?

 Most of our parents do not have education degrees!
-Selection of curriculum, teaching new concepts and assessment are all provided by professional educators.
+Selection of curriculum, teaching new concepts and assessments are all provided by professional educators.
 On home days, parents provide age-appropriate supervision and help the student stay on task with assignments, study for assessments and prepare for speeches, debates, etc.

 • I have younger children at home.
 How do I make this collaborative model work?